stevemaddock/jogl/docs/appendixA.md

 This can be used to compile your java programs, e.g. `jc A01.java`.
 The %* means multiple parameters can be supplied to the batch file.
 As we are only using one, %1 could be used instead.
 I've chosen to use del *.class so that all your program files are recompiled.
 An alternative is to use a build manager like Maven or Gradle to control which files need recompiling.

-Create a second text file called j.bat that contains the following (all on one line):
+Create a second text file called j.bat that contains the following (all on one long line - scroll right to see the full line):

 ```
 java --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED -cp c:/jogl26/jogamp-fat.jar;. %*